morningred88/AWS/Database_SysOps/Database_notes.md

 The first part of the endpoint url is **DB identifier**, such as database-1 for primary

+#### Delete read replicas

+When you delete the primary db instance, all the replica will be **NOT** deleted automatically.

+You have to delete single replica you created.

 ## RDS encryption and security

 ### Encryption